Samsung Galaxy Note 10 gets name-checked by Samsung CEO

 Samsung has name-checked the Samsung Galaxy Note 10 not once, but twice, leaving us with no doubt what it will be called, and that it does exist.

-First of all, we spotted the Samsung Galaxy Note 10 name during an official presentation at the firm's Korean campus – the first time the much-rumored handset's name has been alluded to by Samsung.
+First of all, we spotted the Samsung Galaxy Note 10 name during an official presentation at the firm's Korean campus – the first time the much-rumored handset's name has been acknowledged by Samsung.

-What we saw was the 'Galaxy Note 10' name in an image (which we weren't allowed to photograph) with (what we're told is) a rough render of a reference device which isn't representative of what the handset will look like when it launches (hmmm).
+What we saw was the 'Galaxy Note 10' name in an image (which we weren't allowed to photograph) showing what we were told is a rough render of a reference device which isn't representative of what the handset will look like when it launches (hmmm).

 - Are you looking forward to foldable phones?